We have two competitions this year: the Poster Session Competition and the Firm Analysis Competition.

 Participation is highly encouraged for all SMIFC teams.

 If a school manages multiple funds under different teams, up to two teams may participate in the competition.
+Teams may use tri-fold boards measuring 48 inches by 36 inches for their poster displays and bring it to the conference.

 Performance will be assessed using the Sharpe Ratio, calculated based on each team’s time-weighted return from January 1, 2025, to December 31, 2025.